 It can be difficult to reach EDD by phone, so our advice is to not wait until the last minute and to be patient.
 You may need to dial the number repeatedly before even getting in the queue to speak with a representative.
 In certain instances one cannot file online—for example, if you worked in another state in the past 12 months or are an owner of a business, regardless of whether the business is currently active or not.

 In urgent cases, you can use one of the telephones at an EDD office, and you can also request a staff member's help in placing the phone call.
-(The EDD office at 606 Healdsburg Avenue in Santa Rosa is open Monday through Friday, 8 a.m. to 5 p.m.)
+(The EDD office at 606 Healdsburg Avenue in Santa Rosa is open Monday through Friday, 8 a.m. to 5 p.m., except on state holidays.)
 Again, given that EDD is stretched beyond its resources, patience is the key to surviving this process.
 Bring a book!

 What happens next?